Families distraught after graves torn up by 'scumbags' doing burnouts

 The council spokesperson said there had been a huge response on social media.

-Council workers will begin cleaning up the mess that was left behind – clearing the berms driven across and repairing damaged grass areas.
+Council workers will begin cleaning up the mess – clearing the berms driven across and repairing damaged grass areas.

-No headstones had been damaged, and the incident was reported to the police this morning.
+No headstones had been damaged, and the damage was reported to police this morning.

-A police spokesperson said at this stage they don't have any further comment or info on who the perpetrators might be.
+A police spokesperson said they don't have any further comment or information on who the perpetrators might be.

+RSA district president James Hill said the RSA is "extremely disappointed by the disrespectful act" that also damaged parts of the Hautapu Services Cemetery.

+"It is shameful that the resting places of our servicepeople and loved ones are treated in this way," Hill said.